 Note

 Not all packages provided by NuGet are the latest version of the libraries.
 It is especially true for JavaScript libraries.
-You can install the latest versions of JavaScript libraries using CDN or by just downloading them and replacing the libraries provided by NuGet.
+You can install the latest versions of JavaScript libraries using a content delivery network (CDN) or by just downloading them and replacing the libraries provided by NuGet.

-To do it, right-click the project name in Solution Explorer and select the Manage NuGet Packages item in the drop-down menu.
+Right-click the project name in Solution Explorer and select the Manage NuGet Packages item in the drop-down menu.

 Find and install the necessary packages in the package manager.